ACHIEVING NET ZERO //

 Tidal Energy Poster - Main Text

 The UK has the second largest tidal range in the world after Canada.
-Tides are created by the gravitational pull of the Moon and Sun on the planet.
-As this is more predictable than wind and solar, tidal power is a very reliable power source.
+Tides are caused by the gravitational pull of the Moon and the Sun, making tidal energy highly predictable and therefore a reliable source of renewable power.

-Scotland's tidal energy sector in 2025 is advancing with significant investment in companies like Orbital Marine Power, ongoing expansion of the MeyGen array, and strategic government initiatives like the new Marine Energy Taskforce, aiming to solidify Scotland's role as a global hub for tidal power through innovation, supply chain growth, and overcoming deployment challenges with phased, monitored development.
+Scotland’s tidal energy sector continues to develop, supported by investment in companies such as Orbital Marine Powerand the expansion of the MeyGen tidal array.
+Government initiatives, including the Marine Energy Taskforce, aim to strengthen Scotland’s position as a global centre for tidal innovation and supply chain development.

 Two of the more common systems for capturing energy from tides are: